jmeistrich/rnl-conf-2025/slides/slides.md

 When people are building a desktop app they have basically two choices: build it fully native or as a webview.

-Going fully native requires building two entirely new apps, on top of their existing web and mobile apps, so most will choose the webview compromise.
-That's usually the best decision, to be able to actually release apps on every platform.
+Going fully native requires building two entirely new apps, on top of their existing web and mobile apps.
+So choosing a webview app is usually the best decision, to be able to actually release apps on every platform.

-But it's a big compromise, and users are punished with subpar web apps pretending to be desktop apps.
+But it's a big compromise, and it punishes us users with these mediocre web apps pretending to be desktop apps.
 -->

 ---